dinesh99639/courseplan/README.md

 # Course File Management System
-This course files project is designed purely for faculty to maintain the records of lesson plan, timetable, assignment, mid paper, rubrics, remedial classes, tutorial classes.
+This course files project is designed purely for faculty to maintain the records of the lesson plan, timetable, assignment, mid paper, rubrics, remedial classes, tutorial classes.
 This course plan helps the faculty to make the course plan online and helps to store the course details without the fear of losing the documents.

-course files System is a one stop solution for all the course file systems.
-This system’s access is granted only to the Administrator and Faculty and provides the users a very friendly user interface.
+course files System is a one-stop solution for all the course file systems.
+This system’s access is granted only to the Administrator and Faculty and provides the users with a very friendly user interface.

-Administrator’s functionalities are to add faculty, map faculty to subject, view upload status of all faculty, map faculty to review the question paper, update database.
+Administrator’s functionalities are to add faculty, map faculty to a subject, view upload status of all faculty, map faculty to review the question paper, update the database.

-Faculty’s functionalities are to upload the assignment question paper, mid question paper, review paper, tutorial, and to fill the details of the remedial classes, rubrics, roleplay, open book test.
+Faculty’s functionalities are to upload the assignment question paper, mid-question paper, review paper, tutorial, and to fill the details of the remedial classes, rubrics, roleplay, open-book test.

-This System is a replacement to the existing Course files System, so as to reduce paper-work and to avoid the loss of data.
+This System is a replacement to the existing Course files System, to reduce paper-work and to avoid the loss of data.
 This system can be accessed by all the intended users, all the time based on the Network Availability through a desktop computer or personal mobile device.

-Faculty have to upload the required documents and fill the details.
+The faculty have to upload the required documents and fill the details.
 The proposed system helps the management in taking actions regarding issues faced by the faculty in the institution quicker.
 This system ensures both security and maintainability.
-This System has scope to make changes easily, because it has been developed by using the feature of Modularity.
+This System has scope to make changes easily because it has been developed by using the feature of Modularity.

 ## Features
-* Administrator or Faculty has the ability to Login.
+* Administrator or Faculty can log in.
 * Admin can export Faculty Details.
 * Admin can Map Subject to a Faculty Member.
-* Admin has the ability to update the Database.
+* Admin can update the Database.
-* Admin has the ability to modify the Mapping of Faculty.
+* Admin can modify the Mapping of Faculty.
 * Admin or Faculty can view Course plan details.
-* Admin and Faculty have the ability to Change Password.
+* Admin and Faculty can Change Password.
-* Faculty must upload the timetable, mid question paper, mid answer scripts, assessment paper, and fill the details of remedial classes, tutorial classes, rubrics.
+* Faculty must upload the timetable, mid-question paper, mid answer scripts, assessment paper, and fill the details of remedial classes, tutorial classes, rubrics.

 ## Getting Started

-Below link is the implemented version of the entire project.
+The below link is the implemented version of the entire project.
 Link Removed

 ### Prerequisites